 District of Columbia Public Schools promotes creative and digital literacy with Adobe Creative Cloud.

-Britannia Village Primary bridges digital literacy and soft skills using Adobe Creative Cloud Express.
+Britannia Village Primary bridges digital literacy and soft skills using Adobe Express.

-Luke Craig discovered Adobe Creative Cloud Express in his search for design software that could be easily understood and used by his year two students.
+Luke Craig discovered Adobe Express in his search for design software that could be easily understood and used by his year two students.
 He also wanted software that would help his students focus on the content and think critically about what they were working on and why.
-Adobe Creative Cloud Express lifted students’ digital literacy and speaking skills while helping them master different subject areas.
+Adobe Express lifted students’ digital literacy and speaking skills while helping them master different subject areas.

 Kickstart your students’ creative journeys with these digital media project ideas for K–12 classrooms.